Skip to main content

 ssl.truststore.certificates=-----BEGIN CERTIFICATE----- <YOUR CA CERTIFICATE> -----END CERTIFICATE-----

-Two-way SSL (keystore and truststore)
+Aiven with two-way SSL (keystore and truststore)

 You should have three files:

-1. Your access key (in the keystore.jks file)
+1. Your access key (in the keystore.jks file).

-2. Your access certificate (in the keystore.jks file)
+2. Your access certificate (in the keystore.jks file).

-3. Your CA certificate (in the truststore.jks file)
+3. Your CA certificate (in the truststore.jks file).

 Ensure the content is on a single line.